Retinoic acid receptor alpha: Clinical significance

 RA signaling has been correlated with several signaling pathways in early embryonic development.
 First, it participates in the formation of the embryonic axis, which establishes symmetry in the offspring.
 RA also influences neural differentiation by regulating the expression of pro-neural induction factor Neurogenin 2 (Neurog2).
 RA affects cardiogenesis, as it plays a role specifically in the formation of the atrial chambers of the heart.
 RA also plays a role in the development of the pancreas, kidneys, lungs, and extremities.

 Translocations that always involve rearrangement of the RARA gene are a cardinal feature of acute promyelocytic leukemia (APL; MIM 612376).
 The most frequent translocation is t(15,17)(q21;q22), which fuses the RARA gene with the PML gene.

+Acute promyeloid leukemia

+RARA plays an important role in the establishment of the immune system by inducing T-regulatory cells, promoting tolerance, and controlling the differentiation of immature immune cells in the bone marrow called promyelocytes into mature white blood cells.
+The prevalence of this gene in the developing immune system leaves it subject to possible defects, the most common of which is a condition known as acute promyeloid leukemia (APL), caused by a somatic mutation described by the fusion of RARA and the PML gene located on chromosome 15.
+This fusion results in the formation of the protein complex PML-RARα.
+Under normal circumstances, PML produces a tumor suppressing protein that works by inhibiting uncontrolled rapid cell growth.
+When the two proteins fuse together, their normal functions are hindered, resulting in the accumulation of promyelocytes in the bone marrow unable to differentiate past this immature phase.
+This fusion makes up for the cause of 98% of APL cases, with some other rare mutations and fusions making up the other 2%.6 Current treatment approaches include all-trans-retinoic acid (ATRA) which works by targeting and degrading the PML-RARα protein complex, in addition to chemotherapy and platelet transfusions.

 Interactions

 Retinoic acid receptor alpha has been shown to interact with: